 Three days later Eason reported that Confederate forces on shore began firing on his boats.
 In that report Eason described his boats as a scow and a cutter; although the commander of the U.S.S, Restless continued to describe the Wartappo as a barge (ORUCN Vol. 17, p.
 719).
 On June 5, 1864 the barge was placed under the command of Ensign W.B.
 Rankin and on June 8th launched a raid with 40 soldiers to destroy 97 salt works and capture 600 rations of corn, and 320 rations of bacon which was loaded onto the Wartappo.
 In his report of the action Rankin also described his boat as a scow (ORUCN Vol. 17, p.
 719).

 So we now we know that there were sailing scows on the Gulf Coast and we know a little bit about their size and a little bit about their sailing characteristics.
-So next the Crystal River Boat builders take this limited information and combine it with several of the complete plans for scows from other regions to of a sailing scow.
-The builders will use those plans to develop the replica most likely represent the configuration of the Wartappo.
+So next the Crystal River Boat builders took this limited information and combined it with several of the complete plans for scows from other regions.
+The builders used those plans to develop the replica most likely represent the configuration of the Wartappo.

-Building a replica the Wartappo is expected to take two years.
-All aspects of the boat will be constructed-masts, rigging, and hull.
-Some items such as sails and anchors will be purchased and installed.
+Building a replica of the Wartappo took 2 years and 3 months.
+All aspects of the boat were constructed -- masts, rigging, and hull.
+Sails and anchors were purchased and installed.

-During this period the boatshed will serve as an ongoing interpretive exhibit.
-The boat builders in partnership with the Florida Public Archaeology Network and the Florida Park Service will use the boat construction process to educate people about the history of boatbuilding in the region and the types of tools that were used during the period.
-This project will include hands-on opportunities for visitors to participate in the construction process.
+During this period the boatshed served as an ongoing interpretive exhibit.
+The boat builders in partnership with the Florida Public Archaeology Network and the Florida Park Service used the boat construction process to educate people about the history of boatbuilding in the region and the types of tools that were used during the period.
+This project included hands-on opportunities for visitors to participate in the construction process.

-Once the scow is completed it will be a mobile interactive museum which will continue to support education and outreach in Citrus County and other areas of Florida.
+Now that the scow is completed, it will be a mobile interactive museum which will continue to support education and outreach in Citrus County and other areas of Florida.